Ak7349/track_your_travel/README.md

 $ npm i
   -- to install nessasary modules

-$ npm app.js

-Modify the DataBase details
-  to work in your local evironment
+Modify the DataBase details -- to work in your local evironment

+$ npm app.js -- start thr application

 Optional
  Remove the DB and store user data in array.